echujon/arielsdoodles/content/clowder.md

 - Move cards between hand and hideaways at end of your turn
 - Use hideaways for strategy: protect builds, bluff opponents, deny key cards

-## Hand Size & Card Limits
+## Collection & Minimum Card Limits

-### Always Maintain Full Hand Size:
+### Maintain Miminum Collection Size:
-- 2-3 players: Always have 7 total cards (hand + hideaways combined)
+- 2-3 players: Have at least 7 total cards (hand + hideaways combined)
-- 4-5 players: Always have 5 total cards (hand + hideaways combined)
+- 4-5 players:  Have at least 5 total cards (hand + hideaways combined)

 **Minimum Hand:** Must always have at least 3 cards in your active hand (not in hideaways)